-Unemployment effects in nations leads to a number of hassles, in that manner let’s glimpse through a few effects of unemployment.
+Unemployment effects in nations lead to a number of hassles, in that manner let’s glimpse through a few effects of unemployment.

 1. Few tax revenues:

 Due to unemployment, there would be a number of people who do not work.
-The government needs to teach the employees with skills which are required for the present industry conditions.
+The government needs to teach the employees with skills that are required for the present industry conditions.